-SANITATION AND PERSONAL SERVICES
+GUEST AND PERSONAL SALON SERVICES

-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
-Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Students may receive services on Monday through Friday.
-To receive a service, students must do the following prior to starting the service: - a.
-Get approval from Clinic Floor Learning Leader - b.
-Be scheduled off the service books by Front Desk. - c.
-Check-in as a guest at the Front Desk - d.
-Receive consultation by a Learning Leader BEFORE starting service - e.
-Pay for service supplies including, perms, tints, bleaches, toners, conditioning, treatments, manicures, nails, etc - f.
-If a service guest comes in and the service desks needs the students involved with the service, then students must reschedule their personal service and complete the guest appointment. - g.
-Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practical skill assessments, projects, theory attendance and tests.
+- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service. - 2.
+Day Future Professionals may receive services on Monday through Friday.
+To receive a service, Future Professionals must do the following prior to starting the service: - a.
+Request the service from the Clinic Floor Learning Leader. - b.
+Be scheduled off the service books by a Learning Leader. - c.
+Complete required pre-service consultation with a Learning Leader. - d.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, etc. - e.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
 School assignments and successful learning are the priority.